 6.7 Any party is entitled to be represented by legal counsel at any meeting provided that said legal counsel is authorized to practice law in the state of Delaware.

 7.2 The Authority shall endeavor to create a list of members of the Delaware Bar who are both qualified and willing to act as arbitrators.
-The Authority will post a list of such arbitrators on the Authority’s web site.

 7.3 Any arbitrator appointed by the Authority shall be a member of the Delaware Bar who has provided the Authority with satisfactory evidence of his or her training in alternative dispute resolution.

 7.4 If all of the parties have agreed in writing to the appointment of a specific Delaware attorney to act as arbitrator, the Authority shall appoint the agreed upon attorney as arbitrator.

 7.5 Upon receipt of written notice from the Authority of his or her appointment, the appointed arbitrator shall determine whether or not there is any conflict of interest or other matter that would otherwise affect his or her ability to render an impartial decision, in which case the appointed arbitrator shall decline the appointment and the Authority shall appoint another arbitrator.
 Notwithstanding the foregoing, if all of the parties agree in writing to waive any conflict of interest and the arbitrator is willing to accept the appointment, the appointed arbitrator may accept the appointment.
 Upon appointment of an arbitrator, the parties shall provide the arbitrator with a list of witnesses who are expected to testify as quickly as possible so that the arbitrator may run a conflict of interest check on all names supplied by the parties.